 THE PLASTIC POLLUTION PROBLEM Protecting the environment is part of Manhattan Beach’s core values.
-Yet, plastic straws and utensils of all shapes, sizes and colors are popping up everywhere from cocktails to delivery food to unasked-for glasses of water.
-Collectively, Americans use roughly 500 million plastic straws daily – enough to fill up 125 school buses each day and wrap around our entire planet 2.5 times.
+Yet, plastic of all shapes, sizes and colors are popping up everywhere from cocktails to delivery food to unasked-for glasses of water.
+See FAQ below for more information.

 On June 5, 2018, the Manhattan Beach City Council adopted an ordinance updating the Municipal Code to prohibit single-use plastic straws, utensils, and stirrers.
 This is paired with an upon-request policy for non-plastic disposable items.
 Only straws and utensils made from non-plastic materials, such as wood, metal, bamboo, fiber, glass are allowed.
 Bioplastics, PLA plastics, and #7 plastics are NOT allowed.
 A grace period is allowed for businesses to exhaust their existing supply of plastic straws and utensils and to find alternatives.